Democratic socialism surging in the age of Trump

 Vermont Sen. Bernie Sanders, Congress' only self-identified democratic socialist, campaigned Friday with the movement's newest star, New York City congressional candidate Alexandra Ocasio-Cortez, a 28-year-old former bartender who defeated one of the most powerful House Democrats last month.

-Her victory poured gasoline onto a fire that was already beginning to burn brighter.
-The DSA's paid membership has hovered around 6,000 in recent years, said Allie Cohn, a member of the group's national political team.
+Her victory fed a flame that was already beginning to burn brighter.
+The DSA's paid membership has hovered around 6,000 in the years before Trump's election, said Allie Cohn, a member of the group's national political team.

 Last week, its paid membership hit 45,000 nationwide.